74ls04/vl53l0x-arduino/README.md

 ### Software

-If you are using version 1.6.2 or later of the [Arduino software (IDE)](http://www.arduino.cc/en/Main/Software), you can use the Library Manager to install the ORIGINAL library:
+If you are using version 1.6.2 or later of the [Arduino software (IDE)](http://www.arduino.cc/en/Main/Software), you can use the Library Manager to install the vl53l0xTOFA library:

 1. In the Arduino IDE, open the "Sketch" menu, select "Include Library", then "Manage Libraries...".
-2. Search for "VL53L0X".
+2. Search for "vl53l0xTOFA".
-3. Click the VL53L0X entry in the list.
+3. Click the vl53l0xTOFA entry in the list.
 4. Click "Install".

 If this does not work, you can manually install the library:

 1. Download the [latest release archive from GitHub](https://github.com/pololu/vl53l0x-arduino/releases) and decompress it.
-2. Rename the folder "vl53l0x-arduino-master" to "VL53L0X".
+2. Rename the folder "vl53l0x-arduino-master" to "vl53l0xTOFA".
-3. Move the "VL53L0X" folder into the "libraries" directory inside your Arduino sketchbook directory.
+3. Move the "vl53l0xTOFA" folder into the "libraries" directory inside your Arduino sketchbook directory.
 You can view your sketchbook location by opening the "File" menu and selecting "Preferences" in the Arduino IDE.
 If there is not already a "libraries" folder in that location, you should make the folder yourself.
 4. After installing the library, restart the Arduino IDE.

 ## Example